There’s far more to knowing about the borders of a melanoma than what you think.

 There are many variables to consider when scrutinizing the borders of your moles.

-“Benign mole borders are usually smooth and well-defined,” says Caroline A. Chang, MD, clinical assistant professor of dermatology at Alpert Medical School of Brown University, and a board certified cosmetic and medical dermatologist with Dermatology Professionals, Inc.
+“Benign mole borders are usually smooth and well-defined,” says Caroline A. Chang, MD, a board certified dermatologist and founder of the Rhode Island Dermatology Institute.

 Using Magnifying Lenses to Inspect Moles

 When you examine your moles for your monthly self-inspection, it’s advisable to abstain from using a magnifying glass, as this will accentuate jaggedness in the border of a benign mole that looks pretty normal without magnification.